LeeGordon83/SpaceRocks/README.md

 # SpaceRocks

-A sapce game created in GameMaker studio using GML.
+A space game created in GameMaker studio using GML.